Double metasurfaces and Optimal transport: Construction of metasurfaces

 \section{Construction of metasurfaces}

-In this section we shall use the results from Section \ref{sec:optimal transport} to construct metasurfaces refracting radiation in a prescribed manner in several geometric scenarios.
+In this section, we use the results from Section~\ref{sec:optimal transport} to construct metasurfaces that refract radiation in a prescribed manner in several geometric scenarios.
 We begin with the simpler case of a single metasurface.